keb/keb.now.sh/content/backlog.md

   * **2/5** - While the art and music complement each other nicely, Sayonara Wild Hearts feels like a videogame created by a music video director for the sole purpose of being featured in award show trailers, or E3 show reels.
 It *looks* and *sounds* amazing, but at its best plays like an awful REZ ripoff, and at its worst (which makes up for most of the playtime) plays like an on-rails, QTE-laden, endless runner with flimsy rhythm game elements that ultimately don't really matter unless you really want to chase high scores.
 Perhaps this is a great game to show to friends and family who have passing interest in videogames, only for the fact that it's so flashy and visually appealing.

 ### DISTRAINT
   * **3/5** - Cool style, cool art, good job mimicking the psychological horror style made popular by games like Silent Hill.
+I get strong Yuri Norstein vibes.
 Story is pretty boring and uninteresting.
 Characters are not fleshed out enough to care about.
 Overall a decent, short adventure game experience.

 ### ABZU
   * **2/5** - ABZU is a beautifully stylish visual experience.
 The gameplay, however, consists solely of opening doors, and it's as boring as it sounds.
 Character movement only begins to become fun during the last 15 minutes of this 1.5 hour journey.